 Additionally, our team investigated Kaggle competitions that involved predicting future prices/sales.
-What we noticed was that the winning competitions almost unanimously used gradient boosted trees as their algorithm of choice.
+We noticed that the winning competitions almost always used gradient boosted trees as their algorithm of choice.
 Based on those findings, our team decided to utilize gradient boosted trees.

-While we considered using combinations of gradient boosted implementations (as many Kaggle users had done), there were a few problems that would’ve made it tricky.
-The first was that the way they grew and pruned their trees differed from one another.
-This meant we couldn’t simply re-use code for xgboost and plug in lightgbm or catboost.
-Instead, we would have to redesign it to account for different hyper-parameters as well as their different ways of storing data (xgboost uses DMatrix, lightgbm uses Dataset, while Catboost uses Pool).
+While we considered using combinations of gradient boosted implementations (as many Kaggle users had done), this approach had a couple problems that would’ve made it tricky.
+The first issue was the way the implementations grew and pruned their trees differed from one another.
+This meant we couldn’t simply re-use code for xgboost, and plug-in lightgbm or catboost.
+Instead, we would have to redesign it to account for different hyper-parameters, as well as their different ways of storing data (xgboost uses DMatrix, lightgbm uses Dataset, while Catboost uses Pool).

 The second issue was that our client needed predictions in a timely fashion, and running multiple models would run counter to that.
 Figuring that it would be too much work for very little gain to incorporate all three, our team then looked into figuring out which of the three implementations we should dedicate to using.

 While our hope was that there would be clear guidelines available to assist in determining which of the three to use, that wasn’t the case.
 Kaggle users showed no clear preference towards any of the three implementations.
 Additionally, tests of the implementations’ efficacy had clear biases in play, such as Yandex’s catboost vs lightgbm vs xgboost tests showing catboost outperforming both xgboost and lightgbm.
 Thus, we needed to develop our own tests to determine which implementation would work best.

 With no clear preferred implementation option, our team decided to develop our own tests.
-Since this was the pre-production stage, our client hadn’t provided us with any test data, so we needed to find our own to try and ‘simulate’ model performance.
-Additionally, since our problem involved price prediction, we needed to find data that was both time-series dependent and involved in price prediction in some capacity.
-One dataset that fit very well was the Rossman dataset, due to it also involving promotions data.
+Since this was the pre-production stage, our client hadn’t provided us with any test data.
+We therefore needed to find our own to try and ‘simulate’ model performance.
+Additionally, since our problem involved price prediction, we needed to find data that was both time-series dependent, as well as involved in price prediction in some capacity.
+One dataset that fit very well was the Rossman dataset, as it also involved promotions data.